Tmist3r/MMM-PublicTransportHafas/README.md

 ## Providing a custom CSS file

 **Note:** For some cities, separate CSS files have already been created that contain the local line colours.
-You can look them up in the `css` folder.
+You can look them up in the `css` directory.
 If you create a file for another city, feel free to send it to us.

 ### Colored line labels